sertugrules/airhockeycat/README.txt

-Bera Küçükkurt 20290356- Ertuğrul Sert 21290772
+Ertuğrul Sert 21290772
-We used pygame module for this game.
+I used pygame module for this game.

 CATBALL